 What was Sneaker thinking when I saw her?
 Where was she going with such purpose?
 Had she just returned from Hell?
 Or was she always so grim?
 Those were some of the questions I wanted to ask when we finally talked.

 The next day I received a phone call, she had to cancel.
 Ten days later we met for lunch.
-I knew by then why she’d canceled, but I wasn’t sure she’d want to talk about it.
+I knew by then why she’d canceled.

-We met in a steak house restaurant with fat booths and dim lighting.
+We met at a steakhouse restaurant with fat booths and dim lighting.
 Sneaker arrived with no fuss.
-Dark hair cut short, long face, glistening Oriental eyes, she had an athletic body that moved with effortless smoothness.
-She ignored the scrutiny of all the men in the restaurant.
-Many of them silently mouthed, “Whew,” Wow,” or “Oh man,” shook their heads, and wisely decided she was way out of their league.
-Wives and girlfriends stared, too, wondering where they could get the cool confidence Sneaker so gracefully carried.
+Dark hair cut short, long face, glistening Oriental eyes and an athletic body that moved with effortless smoothness.
+She ignored the scrutiny of the men shaking their heads and wisely deciding that she was way out of their league.
+Wives and girlfriends stared, too, wondering where they could get the cool confidence Sneaker so confidently carried.
 If they only knew.

-Flustered, I dropped the recorder, twice, and studied my notes, attempting to remember how to speak without my voice cracking.
-The touch of her fingers on my hand sent a jolt through me.
+The touch sent a jolt through me.
 I felt the power in her even through that light touch.

-A few months later I met her again.
-We shook hands and I felt the power in her, only ten fold stronger.
 I knew why.
 I’d heard the story.
 She had been marked by Satan, and God.
 I dared to ask to see the marks.
-She showed me.
+She showed me, along with marks by two giant serpents.
 The sight of them sent my heart and mind racing.
 So many people yearn to be or believe they have been marked by one or the other.
 Here was a woman who had been in the presence of both.
 She didn’t want to talk about it then, and who was I to insist?

-I sucked in a breath.
-“Right.”
-I sipped water and said, “I saw you on the street about ten days ago just before your emergency.
+I sucked in a breath, sipped water and said, “I saw you on the street about ten days ago just before your emergency.
 You looked rather grim.
 Had you just returned from Hell?”

 “With bad news?”